Apple Dot to Dot makes a hands-on preschool math activity

-RELATED: Having open-ended math toys at home is a massive perk to helping your child become a stronger problem-solver and thinking!
+RELATED: Having open-ended math toys at home help children become stronger problem-solvers and thinkers!

 At what age is one-to-one correspondence?

-Since I was able to sit with my three-year-old, I was also able to get some inside scoop on how he thinks as he counts.
+Since I was able to sit with my three-year-old, I could also get some inside scoop on how he thinks as he counts.

 All of the skills above will slowly build on top of one another to see growth.
 Allow a little flexibility and listen to how your preschooler thinks.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.